-Bilgel's research will focus on the geographic variation in the supply of organ donors and access to transplantation in the United States.
+Bilgel's research focused on the geographic variation in the supply of organ donors and access to transplantation in the United States.

 Short-term Visiting Scholars

-- Professor Jeremy Goh (Singapore Management University) will work on three related research projects with two main MSU co-authors, Dr. Gary Caton and Dr. Lisa Yang.
+- Professor Jeremy Goh (Singapore Management University) will work on three related research projects with two main MSU co-authors, Dr. Gary Caton and Dr. Lisa Yang of the Jake Jabs College College of Business and Entrepreneurship.
 He also developed further projects with other MSU scholars.
 His research activities included informal workshops and brainstorm sessions.
 Dr. Goh isa co-authoron the “trilogy” of credit rating agencies and the regulatory regime changes with Drs.Caton and Yang.
 The “trilogy” has three chapters,which are tentatively titled,“The Unintentional Consequences of Regulatory Regime Changes: Insider Trading Activities Surrounding Bond Rating Changes” (with Drs.
 Caton and Yang); "AreCredit Ratings Informative?
 Evidence from Regulatory Regime Changes” (with Drs.
 Louis Ederington, Yenteik Lee and Yang); and “The Informational Effect of the Dodd-Frank Act” (with Drs.
 Caton, Lee, and Yang).

-- Dr. Dan Ress will work closely with MUS scholars Mark Anderson on a research project that will assess the effectiveness of regulations and policies intended to combat infectious diseases at the turn of the 20th century.
+- Dr. Dan Rees (University of Colorado Denver) will work closely with MSU scholar Mark Anderson, of the Department of Agricultural Economics and Economics, and others on a research project titled, "Public Health Efforts and the Urban Mortality Transition," that will assess the effectiveness of regulations and policies intended to combat infectious diseases at the turn of the 20th century.

-- Dr. Dominic Parker, Assistant Professor in the Agricultural and Applied Economics Department at the University of Wisconsin-Madison, is working with MSU scholar Randal Rucker on a research project focused on taxi medallion markets and the impacts of Uber on medallion value, and is a co-author on the manuscript being prepared for submission to a professional journal.
+- Dr. Dominic Parker, (University of Wisconsin-Madison) is working with MSU scholar Randal Rucker, of the Department of Agricultural Economics and Economics, on a research project focused on taxi medallion markets and the impacts of Uber on medallion value, and is a co-author on the manuscript being prepared for submission to a professional journal.